 14th recipient of the Joseph W. Atkinson Scholarship for Excellence in Teacher Education

-Ontario College of Teachers Scholarship - Primary/Junior or Junior/Intermediate level
+Ontario College of Teachers Primary/Junior or Junior/Intermediate Scholarship

 The 2016-2017 recipient, Maria Sinclair from London is a teacher candidate in the consecutive education program at Western University

 Ontario College of Teachers Intermediate/Senior Scholarship

 The 2016-2017 recipient, Patrick Vaillancourt from Cache Bay near North Bay, is a teacher candidate in the consecutive education program at Laurentian University.

 Congratulations to these impressive, dedicated and enthusiastic future teachers.